Link building is no easy feat.

 In an ideal world, backlinks come to you naturally.
 Visitors find your blog post and love it so much, they share it on their social networks and even link to you on their website.

-That’s a backlink by the way — a hyperlink from someone else’s site to your own.
+And a backlink is built– a hyperlink from someone else’s site to your own.

 But in reality, that just doesn’t happen.
 Or it doesn’t happen as often as you’d like.